MicrosoftDocs/azure-dev-docs/articles/ai/azure-ai-for-developers.md

 ms.custom: overview, devx-track-dotnet, devx-track-extended-java, devx-track-go, devx-track-js, devx-track-python, build-2024-intelligent-apps
 ---

-# Overview of AI application development
+# Overview of AI app development

-This documentation is designed for experienced developers who are new to building generative AI applications on Azure using Azure OpenAI Services and their favorite programming language.
+This documentation is designed for experienced developers who are new to building generative AI apps on Azure using Azure OpenAI Services and their favorite programming language.

 ## Introduction to generative AI for developers